 What causes scleritis?

-Scleritis can also be the result of an infectious process caused by bacteria including pseudomonas, fungi, viruses, or parasites.
+Scleritis can also be the result of an infectious process caused by bacteria including pseudomonas, fungi, mycobacterium, viruses, or parasites.
 Trauma, chemical exposure, or postsurgical inflammation can also cause scleritis.

 Scleritis may affect either one or both eyes.
 In patients with disease in both eyes, an underlying systemic cause is almost always found.